 You need to temper the chocolate, to give it its shine and ensure it comes out of the moulds easily (don’t worry, it’s pretty straightforward to do).
 I prefer to use a thermometer when I’m tempering as it takes any guesswork out and makes it highly likely you’ll get the right results every time.

 I use this Thermospatula from Lakeland, which checks the temperature while you stir the chocolate (and it can be used for lots of other things too).

 To pipe the caramel into the chocolates.
 You may also want to pipe the chocolate into the moulds as this is a little less messy than pouring or spooning it in.

 Caramel Filled Chocolates

-If you’re new to tempering chocolate then I’d recommend you take a look at my video tutorial…
+Temper the chocolate (If you're new to tempering chocolate then take a look at my video tutorial just below the recipe)

 - Place about half of your chocolate into a small pan over a very low heat (or bain marie if you prefer) and heat the chocolate until it reaches a temperature of 45ºC – Don’t worry if not all of the chocolate has melted, it will continue to melt after it’s removed from the heat.

 - Decant the melted chocolate into a bowl and add a piece of the unmelted chocolate you set aside before.
 Stir the chocolate in until it has melted.